Santo Domingo Tonalá

-Santo Domingo Tonalá is a town and municipality in Oaxaca in south-western Mexico.
+Santo Domingo Tonalá (Ñuuniñe, 'Place of Heat') is a town and municipality in Oaxaca in south-western Mexico.
 It is part of the Huajuapan District in the north of the Mixteca Region.

-Santo Domingo Tonala is located about 50 km from Huajuapan de leon.
+Santo Domingo Tonala is located about 50 km from Huajuapan de León.

 Environment

 Santo Domingo Tonala has been working with its community to maintain its flora and fauna by educating schools.
 Signs have been posted to encourage everyone to take care of the environment.

 Economy

 Tonala has a small population because many have migrated in search of a better living and education.

 Culture

 During the many festivals, many migrants return to experience its rich culture that attracts tourists as well.
 The main celebrations are: